cTurtle98/Lifealgorithmic/source/cis-191/logical_volume_management.md

  Total PE / Free PE  5119 / 5119
 ```

-The volume group contains the physical volume /dev/sdb.
+The volume group contains the physical volume `/dev/sdb`.
 Notice the VG Size is 20G.
 That's a useful number but the more important one is Total PE.
 PE is short for Physical Extent.
 In LVM space is divided into extents.
 The size of a physical extent is 4.00 MiB.
 The next step is to allocate physical extents to logical volumes.

 ## Creating Logical Volumes

 Filesystems can only exist inside of logical volumes.
 Logical volumes come into existence when we allocate space out of a volume group for that logical volume.
 There are different types of LVs that have interesting properties.
-Let's create a simple logical volume with the space we have from /dev/sdb.
+Let's create a simple logical volume with the space we have from `/dev/sdb`.

 ```
 $ sudo lvcreate -n MyLogVol -l 5119 MyNewGroup
 Logical volume "MyLogVol" created
 ```

-Notice that we specified the number of extents to use with the -l 5119 argument.
+Notice that we specified the number of extents to use with the `-l 5119` argument.
 That was the entire number of free extents.

 Let's see what we've done:

 ```
 $ sudo vgdisplay -v MyNewGroup